Troubleshooting & FAQ¶

 Q: What size SD card do I need?

-A: Minimum 8GB, but 16GB or 32GB is recommended for comfortable use.
+A: Minimum 8GB, but 16GB,32GB, or larger is recommended for comfortable use.

 Q: Does it work with other SBCs?